pyrocatnip/UMBC/PSYC 317.md

 ### Concepts
 * <span style="color: #FDB515; font-weight: bold">Cognitive Neuroscience</span>: The study of the phsyological basis of cognition.
 - <span style="color: #FDB515; font-weight: bold">Principle of neurorepresentation</span>: States that everything a person experience is based on reprsentations.
 - <span style="color: #FDB515; font-weight: bold">Levels of analysis</span>: Refers to the idea tat the topic can be studied in a number of different ways, with each approach contributing to its own dimension to our understanding.
-- <span style="color: #FDB515; font-weight: bold">Synapse</span> The small gap between the end of a neuron's axon and the dendrite or cell body of another neuron.
-- <span style="color: #FDB515; font-weight: bold">Resting potential</span>: The value that stays the same when there are no signals in the neurons
-- <span style="color: #FDB515; font-weight: bold">Action potention</span>:
-- <span style="color: #FDB515; font-weight: bold">Neurotransmitter</span>: A chemical that makes it possible for signals to be transmitted across the synaptic gap to a dendire or to the cell body of another neuron.
-- <span style="color: #FDB515; font-weight: bold">Nerve impulse</span>: Transmitted down the axon.
-As the impulse passes the recording electrode, the charge inside the axon rises to +40 million volts, compared to the outside.
-- <span style="color: #FDB515; font-weight: bold">Feature detectors</span>: Neurons that respond to specific stimulus features such as orientation, movement, and length
 -  <span style="color: #FDB515; font-weight: bold">Neuropsychology</span>:" The study of people with brain damage.

 ### Biological terminology